NYS Medicaid Pharmacy Prior Authorization Programs

 Information for Prescribers - Mandatory Generic Drug Program

 - Prescribers, or an agent of the prescriber, must call the prior authorization line at 1-877-309-9493 and respond to a series of questions that identify the prescriber, the patient and the reason for prescribing this drug.
 An authorized agent is an employee of the prescribing practitioner and has access to the patient's medical records (i.e. nurse, medical assistant).
-The Mandatory Generic Program Prescriber Worksheet and Instructions provide step-by-step assistance in completing the prior authorization process.

 - The prescriber must write "DAW and Brand Medically Necessary" on the face of the prescription.